Accurate Time Tracking Is So Much Easier With Workyard

 If you’re using paper time cards or some other offline method to track employee hours and attendance you’re not creating accurate timesheets.
-And if you’re confident in their accuracy, then you’re spending a lot of time to verify they’re correct.
+And if you’re confident in their accuracy, then you’re spending a lot of time verifying they’re correct.
 So, how can you accurately track work hours without pulling your hair out?
 You’re going to need to use an employee time tracking app at your company.

 Paper timesheets are an unreliable source of self-reported hours.
 Many employees don’t fill them in until the day they’re due.
 That means their hours are more “guessed” than “tracked.”

 A study published by Harvard Business Review supports that.
-Companies that reported hours every day had more accurate time tracking than those who submitted timesheets once a week.
+Companies that reported hours every day had more accurate time tracking than those that submitted timesheets once a week.

 Additionally, tracking overtime and hours spent by project has a big impact on profitability.
 Getting those right is the difference between a project that makes money and one that doesn’t.

 But change is hard, and you’re going to need to get your employees to commit to the new process for it to be successful.
-You’ve even heard some objections for why companies don’t use technology to track their hours already:
+You’ve even heard some objections to why companies don’t use technology to track their hours already:

 We’ve talked to thousands of companies and employees about making the switch to a construction time tracking app, and we’ve taken what we’ve learned and outlined them for you here.
 Here are 8 steps to get your company more accurately tracking time and productivity.

 Choosing the right construction time clock app is critical to your success.
 Why?
 If your employees don’t end up using it you’re going to be back to square one.

 Choosing the right app shouldn’t be all that hard.
-For starters the app should be easy for your employees to use.
+For starters, the app should be easy for your employees to use.
 But how do define user-friendly?
-Why can people pick up some apps right away while others are never returned to again.
+Why can people pick up some apps right away while others are never returned again?
 We can help with that.